List of Tamagotchi characters: Gozarutchi

 Gozarutchi is a ninja character who is dark and secretive.
 He is always spying on someone.
 Not much is known about him.
 He wishes to become a Japanese ninja someday and can usually be found practicing his star throwing.
 In most releases, Gozarutchi is obtained with the worst possible care.

 Mimitchi

 She looks a lot like Mametchi but with bigger ears and she is white, not pale yellow. she is said to be related to Mametchi somehow.
 This character is a former main character and has been featured on all Tamagotchi versions since Plus.
 Mimitchi's care status is often compared to Mametchi's, as well.

-Masktchi
+Maskutchi

-Masktchi debuted on the Japanese Tamagotchi Connection V2.
+Debuted on the Japanese Tamagotchi Connection V2.
 She is a social group Tamagotchi who is very shy, but very polite.
 She has a white body and wears a red helmet with a white vertical line down it.
 She also uses her helmet to hide her true looks.
 Like Gozarutchi, she is usually obtained with the worst possible care.